pejobo/glibc-widevine/readme.md

+# OUTDATED!!1!

+Please use this [AUR package](https://aur.archlinux.org/packages/glibc-widevine) instead.

-glibc with RELR support, based on glibc 2.33.
-(Currently outdated the actual version is 2.35: [issue#2](https://github.com/pejobo/glibc-widevine/issues/2).
+This code is based on glibc 2.33, which is outdated.
+The actual glibc version is 2.35, see [issue#2](https://github.com/pejobo/glibc-widevine/issues/2) for more information / discussion.

+# Historic content

+`glibc` with `RELR` support, based on `glibc` 2.33.

-Has been tested under armv7h on ArchLinuxArm.
+Has been tested under `armv7h` on ArchLinuxArm.
 Feedback for other platforms is very welcome.

-There is an [AUR package](https://aur.archlinux.org/packages/glibc-widevine) available.

 See https://bbs.archlinux.org/viewtopic.php?pid=2006006 for further information.